-> Eggs are retrieved by ultrasound-directed vaginal aspiration of ovarian follicles performed under narcoleptic analgesia, which is a combination of pain relievers and sedation.
+Eggs are retrieved by ultrasound-directed vaginal aspiration of ovarian follicles performed under narcoleptic analgesia, which is a combination of pain relievers and intravenous (IV) sedation.
 A needle is guided into each follicle in order to aspirate its contents.
 The egg along with the surrounding fluid is removed from the follicle.
 The fluid is immediately examined under a microscope.
 The process is repeated until all the mature follicles have been aspirated.

-> Step 3: Fertilization
+Step 3: Fertilization

 A semen sample is obtained from the male partner and processed using laboratory techniques to obtain the strongest, most active sperm.

 Prepared sperm are placed with one or more eggs in a laboratory dish for fertilization.
 After 3 to 5 days, if the eggs have successfully fertilized and are growing normally, one (or two, in some circumstances) are transferred to the uterus.
 Not all eggs will be fertilized and not all fertilized eggs will continue to grow.
 In some cases, an embryo may be transferred as early as 2 days or as late as 6 days after retrieval.
 In some circumstances, it may be necessary to utilize intracytoplasmic sperm injection (ICSI) during this step, a procedure which improves the chances of conception by placing a single sperm directly into a mature egg.